-PEAK Exceptional Services offers comprehensive strengths-based autism assessment services.
-Our providers specialize in assessing and understanding gifted and twice-exceptional students, and exploring the subtle differences and similarities between ASD/Asperger’s and possible giftedness are an integral part of our testing services.
+PEAK Exceptional Services offers comprehensive, neurodiversity-affirmative, strengths-based autism assessment services.
+Our providers specialize in assessing and understanding neurodivergent individuals, including gifted and twice-exceptional students, and exploring the subtle differences and similarities between autism, possible giftedness, and other differences in brain style are an integral part of our testing services.

 Every assessment at PEAK begins with a comprehensive parent interview.
 We gather detailed developmental, medical, social, and educational background information through questionnaires and the interview process.
 This helps us to determine the best course of action for an assessment of your child.
 Our goal is to only provide the testing services that are absolutely necessary to answer your questions about your child.

 Your child was reciting the alphabet before the age of two, could count to 100 not long after that, and they instantly notice when a new picture is added to the entryway or when you wear your hair differently.
 Yet, they are painfully awkward when interacting with same age peers – often preferring solitary activities over group play.
 They can tell you the names and key characteristics of every dinosaur that roamed the earth, but doesn’t remember the neighbor child’s name, and doesn’t particularly care.

 If your child seems bright, learns new information quickly, yet shows very restricted interests and/or is often described as “very quirky,” then you may be wondering about this very question.
 Perhaps your physician or a teacher has recommended that your child be assessed for Autism (commonly referred to as “Autism Spectrum Disorder” or “ASD”).
 In fact your child may have already been assessed for autism and told they didn’t “meet the cutoff” or criteria.